Traditional camping has become a thing of the past due to the rise of “glamping.”

 So, how do you turn camping into glamping?

-You can turn your next camping trip in to a luxurious glamping trip in just a few steps.
+You can turn your next camping trip into a glamping trip in just a few steps.

 - Get access to electricity.
 Electric is almost a must for turning camping into glamping, luckily most campsites have electric access or bring a generator.